Pulmonary Rehabilitation Program

 - Coping with the emotional impact of COPD

 What are breathing strategies?

-A key part of the program is learning special breathing strategies.
-These techniques can help reduce breathlessness caused by COPD and make breathing easier.
-Some of these strategies include:
+A key part of each program is learning special breathing strategies.
+These methods can help reduce breathlessness caused by COPD and make breathing easier.
+Some of these strategies include:1

 - Pursed-lip breathing